rohbotics/pifi/README.md

 The command line tool is `pifi`:
 ```
 Usage:
-  pifi status                 Shows if the robot is in AP mode or connected to a network
+  pifi status                 Shows if the device is in AP mode or connected to a network
   pifi add <ssid> <password>  Adds a connection to scan/connect to on bootup (needs sudo)
   pifi list seen              Lists the SSIDs that see seen during bootup
   pifi list pending           Lists the SSIDs that still need to configured in NetworkManager